OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Typically, cutting edge features are deployed by browser makers in their **own engines first**, then, using real world feedback over several years, eventual standards are created.
 No feature starts out as a web standard.

-> "Web Standards are voluntary.
+> Web Standards are voluntary.
 The force that most powerfully compels their adoption is competition, rather than regulation.
 This is an inherent property of modern browsers.
-Vendors participate in standards processes not because they need anyone else to tell them what to do, and not because they are somehow subject to the dictates of standards bodies, but rather to learn from developers and find agreement with competitors in a problem space where compatibility returns outsized gains"
+Vendors participate in standards processes not because they need anyone else to tell them what to do, and not because they are somehow subject to the dictates of standards bodies, but rather to learn from developers and find agreement with competitors in a problem space where compatibility returns outsized gains
 > <cite>[Alex Russell -  Program Manager on Microsoft Edge](https://infrequently.org/2020/07/why-ui-isnt-specified/)</cite>

 No one can predict what web technologies will be important in the future, and disagreements between browser makers on the exact path forward are reasonable and expected.
 It is very difficult, if not impossible for regulators to predict which standards will be the most important and what their exact definition will end up being.
 It's a subtle and complex topic.